coderefinery/sphinx-lesson/content/exercise-list.md

   (advanced) Also create packaging using pyproject.toml and compare (20 min)
   ```

 - Consider giving your exercises permanent identifiers.
-They are not
+They are
+  intentionally not
-  auto-numbered yet for a reason (what happens when more exercises are
+  auto-numbered yet (what happens when more exercises are
   added/removed?), but if you give them an ID, they will be findable
   even later.
 Suggestion is `Episodetopic-N`: